≡ Menu

 The definitions of Nvidia’s Professional Visualization, Automotive, And OEM markets are available here: Professional Visualization, Automotive, and OEM.

-Apart from the Data Center and Gaming markets, Nvidia also generates revenue from the Professional Visualization, Automotive, and OEM markets.
-However, the revenue streams from these markets are far smaller than Data Center and Gaming.
+Beyond the dominant Data Center and Gaming markets, Nvidia also generates revenue from its Professional Visualization, Automotive, and OEM markets.
+However, these segments contribute far less to the company’s overall revenue compared to the Data Center and Gaming markets.

-For example, the combined revenue streams from the Professional Visualization, Automotive, and OEM markets in FY2024 totaled just $3 billion, or 5% of the total.
+In fiscal year 2025, the combined revenue from Professional Visualization, Automotive, and OEM markets totaled less than $5 billion, accounting for only 3% of Nvidia’s total revenue.

 Percentage Of Revenue From Professional Visualization, Automotive, And OEM